-REG117.3 A free correction on a registration certificate may be made through the I2th month following a horse's foaling date or six months from the date a registration certificate was issued, whichever is later.
+REG117.3 A free correction on a registration certificate may be made through the 12th month following a horse's foaling date or six months from the date a registration certificate was issued, whichever is later.

-REG117.4 Correction of an original registration certificate may be obtained by the current record owner or owner's authorized agent by filing the proper affidavit, duly notarized and completed in all respects, along with four full-view current photographs of the horse showing both sides, front and rear views.
+REG117.4 Correction of an original registration certificate may be obtained by the current record owner or owner's authorized agent by filing the proper form completed in all respects, along with four full-view current photographs of the horse showing both sides, front and rear views.